Serapion-GmbH/steplore-documentation/content/privacy-policy.md

 # Privacy Policy
 Last updated: December 2025

-StepLore is a browser extension developed by Serapion GmbH.
-This Privacy Policy explains how the StepLore extension collects, uses, stores, and protects your data when you use the product.
+Steplore is a browser extension developed by Serapion GmbH.
+This Privacy Policy explains how the Steplore extension collects, uses, stores, and protects your data when you use the product.

-By installing or using StepLore, you agree to the practices described below.
+By installing or using Steplore, you agree to the practices described below.

 ---

 ## 1. Information We Collect

-During active recording initiated by the user, StepLore may collect the following information:
+During active recording initiated by the user, Steplore may collect the following information:

 ### 1.1 Content Visible in the Browser
 - Screenshots of your current tab